 35. Appendix E, BDD Files.
 Block Download File, clearly indicate that tunables “SOA supports WSMSC” and “LSMS supports WSMSC” will always be included in the Block BDD File.
 Notification Download File, consolidate paragraphs on attributes included in file, and clarify that inclusion is based on support at time of BDD file generation.

+added in Feb ’11

+36. NPAC Customer Data Model.
+Remove the row labeled “Service Provider LSMS Supports Cancel-Pending to Conflict Cause Code” as this is not a valid profile setting.

+37. In requirement RR3-259, wording clarification on ‘pending-like’ Blocks, and separation of SVs versus Blocks.

+38. Block BDD File.
+Add the missing URI fields, Voice URI, MMS URI, SMS URI.
+The placement is the same as the SV BDD File (i.e., in between Alt-Billing ID and Last Alternative SPID).

+39. Notification BDD.
+Timer Type, Business Hours, and Medium Timer Indicators wording clarifications.
+Add missing Billing ID and End User fields, and renumber fields.

 IIS:

 No change required.